Cap-go/website/content/blog/how-to-bypass-app-store-review.md

 With Capgo capacitor plugin, you can only update and modify your HTML CSS and JavaScript, so we’re good on the first condition.

-On a side note, the ability for apps to update themselves without the App Store has been around for a quite a while, though only for apps created using JavaScript frameworks such as Facebook's React Native and services such as Expo.
+On a side note, the ability for apps to update themselves without the App Store has been around for a quite a while.
+Only for apps created using JavaScript frameworks such as Facebook's React Native and services such as Expo.

 A proof that React Native is not more Native than Capacitor 😆